Osiris-Team/Vaadin-Desktop-App/README.md

 # Vaadin-Desktop-App
 Template to create a Windows/Linux/Mac desktop app with a server-side UI and HTML frontend within minutes. **Keep in mind that this project is still in beta and not released yet.**
+It uses JCEF (Java Chromium Embedded Framework) to render HTML/CSS and run JavaScript on the client-side and Java/Vaadin on the server-side.

 ![](.github/images/img.png)